iamwrong/knowledge_sharing/software_documentation/README.md

 Please use meaningful naming in the public APIs.
 In the ideal case, the naming you use is so good that you would not need any extra documentation.

-### API Documentation will be read/consumed though several channels
+### API Documentation Will Be Read/Consumed Though Several Channels

 You should be aware